-The Airborne Initiative is a 5 day residential course on Dartmoor designed to challenge Young People and Young Adults to help them achieve their potential.
-The course is aimed at Young Offenders and those not in employment, education or training (NEET).
-During the course candidates will experience map reading and orienteering, caving, river crossings, adventure training, leadership and team building exercises.
-The Airborne Initiative gives participants the opportunities to develop skills in leadership and working as part of a team.
-It helps build self worth and also give the participants the sense of achievement.
+The Airborne Initiative is a charity that funds and supports 5 day residential outward bound courses on Dartmoor, designed to challenge young people and young adults to help them to achieve their potential once they have left the prison system.
+During the course the candidates will experience map reading and orienteering, caving, river crossing, adventure training, leadership and team building exercises as well as Wild camping.
+The Airborne Initiative gives participants the opportunity to develop skills in leadership and to work as part of a team, which helps build self-worth as well as giving them a sense of achievement.

 Donations are very welcome.
-Click Donation form to download a form and Gift Aid form or send a cheque made payable to the Airborne Initiative to
+Click Airborne Donation to download a form and Gift Aid form or send a cheque made payable to the Airborne Initiative to:

 Buffy Sacher.
 South Eggardon House, Askerswell, Dorchester, DT29EP